RaeesBhatti/ssh-agent-helper/README.md

 You can get the usage by invoking the program with `/?` switch.

 ## How can I contribute?
-I need a job atm, so, please contact me at my email if you can help with that.
+Try to use use and report bugs if you face any.
+Suggest any ideas you think can make this project better.

 ## License
 This project is covered by MIT License and the LICENSE file is included with the source code.